MukhlasAdib/CARLA-2DBBox/README.md

 - **`removed` (dictionary):** python dictionary that contains the bounding boxes, vehicle actor, and the corresponding label of the vehicles that are removed by the occlusion filter.

 The result and removed dictionaries contain the following keys - values:
-- key: `vehicles` - value (list of `carla.Actor`): the list of vehicle actors.
+- key: `"vehicles"` - value (list of `carla.Actor`): the list of vehicle actors.
-- key: `bbox` - value (list of `int` 2D numpy array): the list of bounding boxes where each bounding box represented by two (min and max) corner points (in (x,y) format) of the box.
-The i-th element of the list is the bounding box for i-th vehicle in `vehicles`.
+- key: `"bbox"` - value (list of `int` 2D numpy array): the list of bounding boxes where each bounding box represented by two (min and max) corner points (in (x,y) format) of the box.
+The i-th element of the list is the bounding box for i-th vehicle in `"vehicles"`.
-- key: `class` - value (list of `int`): the list of vehicle class.
-The i-th element of the list is the class label for i-th vehicle in `vehicles`.
+- key: `"class"` - value (list of `int`): the list of vehicle class.
+The i-th element of the list is the class label for i-th vehicle in `"vehicles"`.

 Notes:
 - Make sure that the depth camera and RGB camera have the same attributes and transformation, and their data are taken in the same time.